 The buses via Kichijoji (吉06) and via Mitaka (鷹56) at Bus Stop 13 go to Jindaiji, too.
 Get off at Jindaiji Entrance (Jindaiji Iriguchi).
 8 minutes to the temple.

 If You Are Familiar to Mitaka & JR Chuo Line

 Go to Mitaka Station by Chuo Line.
-It is a 13 minutes ride on the fastest Chuo trains.
+It is a 15 minutes ride on the fastest Chuo trains from Shinjuku (Don’t take a local train because it will take much more time.
+Catch a super express at Shinjuku.).
 Go out of South Exit and catch a bus via Chofu Station North Exit (鷹56) at Bus Stop 5.
 It is a 25 minutes ride.
 Get off at Jindaiji Entrance (Jindaiji Iriguchi).

 Or catch a bus via Jindaiji (鷹65) by Odakyu Bus at Bus Stop 3 and get off at Jindaiji, the terminal.
 (This route sounds very simple, but the problem is that there aren’t many buses on the time table…)

 cf: A Trip to Ghibli Museum – Arts of Studio Ghibli, Photos & Visitor Information – You go to Ghibli Museum from Mitaka Station.

 You might take a taxi between Mitaka or Kichijoji or Chofu Station and Jindaiji.
 If so, taxi drivers will be very happy if you have a copy of the Japanese site.

 It is not tactful to put “Jindaiji” in the search box.
 I’ve listed up convenient places to visit there.